Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ashgrove has 79 active public transport stops, all of which are bus stops.
-These stops are served by 20 different routes that collectively facilitate 3,420 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 165 meters, indicating excellent transport accessibility in the area.
-Most residents commute outward due to its predominantly residential nature.
-Cars remain the primary mode of transportation for 80% of residents, while 10% use buses.
+These stops are served by 20 different routes that together facilitate 3,420 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 165 meters from the nearest stop.
+Most residents commute outwards due to Ashgrove being primarily residential.
+Cars remain the primary mode of transportation, used by 80% of residents, while buses are used by 10%.
 On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census data (which may be influenced by COVID-19 conditions), 34.2% of residents work from home.
-The service frequency across all routes averages 488 trips per day, equating to approximately 43 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 34.2%, work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 488 trips per day across all routes, equating to approximately 43 weekly trips per individual stop.

 Frequently Asked Questions - Transport